Johnny2136/100-days-of-code/log.md

 **Today's Progress**: I've gone through the next few exercises on FreeCodeCamp Basic Data Structures.

-**Thoughts** I knew this was going to be tricky, I remembered over thinking a couple of the challenges yesterday but even though I tried to keep it simple, but once again i made at least one spaghetti code monster :monster: I had a hard time with one of the challenges, I usually rely on JS Libraries Writing your own JS can be challenging. :smile:
+**Thoughts** I knew this was going to be tricky, I remembered over thinking a couple of the challenges yesterday but even though I tried to keep it simple, but once again I made at least one spaghetti code monster :monster: I had a hard time with one of the challenges, I usually rely on JS Libraries Writing your own JS can be challenging. :smile:

 ```javascript
 //Copy Array Items Using slice()